$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Some ODEs

 $\bullet$ By the following special choice $c_2:=-c$ and $c_1:=cb^2-1$ ($b^2$ is constant), the class \eqref{berwald} becomes

-which is exactly as same as the one obtained by \cite{Shen_example} ( (7.4) in Theorem 7.2).
+which is the same as the one obtained by \cite{Shen_example} ( (7.4) in Theorem 7.2).
 Moreover, this metric is positively almost regular Berwaldian.

 It should be noted that this irregularity is studied by Z. Shen \cite{Shen_example}.
-Here we confirm that this metric is not regular Finsler metric because it has vanishing T-tensor.
-This because of Szabo Zoltan's result; that is, positive definite Finsler metric with vanishing T-tensor is Riemannian.
+Here we confirm that this metric is not regular Finsler metric because it has vanishing $T$-tensor.
+This because of Z. Szab\'o's result, that is, positive definite Finsler metric with vanishing $T$-tensor is Riemannian.

 $\bullet$ If $b(x)=b_0$, then \eqref{Landsberg} can be rewritten an follows